adwait22/Simon-Game/README.md

-# Simon-game-2019-edition
+# Simon-game
-Replica of the famous nineties Game 'Simon' with an added twist!
+Replica of the famous nineties Game 'Simon'